CS-433/ml-project-2-nuclear-fusion/README.md

 - `data` folder : contains all the data needed to run the code, the raw data from the experiments as well as the windows centered on the events given

-- `models` : contains 2 saved weights from the ResNet and NN models to avoid to train the model again
+- `models` : contains models and saved weights from the ResNet and NN models to avoid to train the model again

-- `code` : contains all the executable files to run the code
+- `code` folder: contains all the executable files to run the code

     - `GMM.ipynb` : executable file that reproduces our implementation of a Gaussian Mixture Model (GMM), an unsupervised probabilistic model

-    - `NN_general.ipynb` : executable file which reproduces our best score on AICrowd
+    - `NN_general.ipynb` : executable file implementing the neural network for the basic Neural Network for classification

     - `NN_window.ipynb` : executable file that helps forming the windows thanks to the use of a tuned Neural Network, with label 0s and 1s